BonilKoo/SSM/README.md

 ### Test with a trained model
 ```
-python bin/ssm_smiles.py --test_data <test.tsv> \
+python bin/ssm_smiles.py --test_data <test.csv> \
                          --output_dir <dir> \
                          --trained_file model/ssm_train.pickle
 ```

 *Options*

-- `--train_data`: a tsv file for Training data.
+- `--train_data`: a csv file for Training data.
 "SMILES" and "label" must be included in the header.
 If you do not provide `train_data` to train the model, DILIst from (Chem Res Toxicol, 2021) will be used as training data.
-- `--test_data`: a tsv file for Test data.
+- `--test_data`: a csv file for Test data.
 "SMILES" must be included in the header.
 If the header contains "label", the performance of the model is measured.
 - `--output_dir`: path for output directory.
 - `--trained_file`: a pickle file (`ssm_train.pickle`) resulting from training the model.
 - `--rw, -l`: length of random walks. [default: 7]